peilinye/tp/docs/UserGuide.md

 2. Phone Number: Digits only, and at least 3 digits long.
 3. Email: Must follow the format of xxx@yyy.zzz. <br/>
 4. Address: Special characters like `#` are allowed for address purposes, must not be blank.
-5. Nric: Accommodates for international guests who may have longer identification numbers and/or special characters.
+5. ID: Accommodates for international guests who may have longer identification numbers and/or special characters.
 Must not be an empty string, and no limit on the length.
 6. Tags: No whitespaces within a tag.